The Leading Laser Dentistry In Brisbane Treatment For Gum Disease In Brisbane

 - No cut, no sew, no fear – the LANAP protocol procedure uses laser light energy rather than traditional methods of cutting and suturing.

-- Minimal recovery time – Most patients can immediately return to their daily routine after receiving laser treatment for gum disease, e.g. driving, working, or other activities.
+- Minimal recovery time – Most patients can immediately return to their daily routine after receiving laser dentistry in Brisbane for gum disease, e.g. driving, working, or other activities.

 - Little to no gum recession – Because the LANAP procedure doesn’t require cutting the gums, there is less risk of recession.